Mummification

 Overview

-Mummification is a bondage practice in which a person is wrapped or encased, frequently from head to foot, in materials such as cling film, cohesive bandage, tape, or fabric, producing near-total immobilisation and a strong sense of enclosure.
+Mummification is a form of consensual bondage in which a person is wrapped or encased, frequently from head to foot, in materials such as cling film, cohesive bandage, tape, or fabric, producing near-total immobilisation and a strong sense of enclosure.
 The name borrows the image of an Egyptian mummy's layered wrappings.
-It is a recognised consensual activity within BDSM that blends restraint, sensory restriction, and surrender, and it is not classified as a paraphilia in diagnostic manuals.
+It is a recognised activity within BDSM that blends restraint, sensory restriction, and surrender, and it is not classified as a paraphilia in diagnostic manuals.
 This article covers its origins in modern fetish subculture, how it is practised, its psychological appeal, and the real physical risks that make careful negotiation essential.

 History & origins